klittle314/IHI_Covid_Public/README.md

 Epoch 4 transition limit:  a lower limit value less than 2 is one requirement to transition from Epoch 3 to Epoch 4.
 This parameter tunes the sensitivity to transition from Epoch 3.
 For events other than deaths, e.g. hospitalizations, the limit might be set higher.

+Number of days to extend plot beyond most recent record:  10 days.
+If the series ends with a phase that has sufficient records to calculate midline and limits, the midline and limits are extended by the number of days.
+If the phase does not have enough data to calculate midline and limits, nothing beyond the most recent record.

 ## Notes on the algorithm

 ### Flagging and setting aside unusually large values:  ghosting